-'Life Without My Mother Is a Joy': Women Talk About Divorcing Their Moms
+'Life Without Her Is a Joy': Women Talk About Divorcing Their Mothers

-"I was done with the fights, done with the provocations, done with the criticism.
+"I was done with the fights, done with the criticism.
 I felt freed."

 Illustration by Ellen Swadling